 This post may contain affiliate links.
 As an Amazon associate, I earn from qualifying purchases.

 If you’re new here, this blog is about a severely picky eater toddler.
 Not just the typical run of the mill “doesn’t eat broccoli” picky eating, but a toddler who only ate about 5 things for several months in a row.
 Our son sometimes freaks out and screams when presented with new foods.
 He has been struggling to gain weight since he was a baby because of his dislike of eating issues.
+We even started feeding therapy for his picky eating.

 So when our kid decided he liked French fries, we were relieved that we had one more food to throw into his food rotation.
 At first I felt really awful about feeding my son French fries.
 If we were out in public and I got him McDonalds or just a side order of fries when we were out to eat, I felt like the world was judging me for feeding my son junk food.
 And they probably were judging me.
 There is so much mom-shaming and judging going on nowadays.